Organ donation after medical assistance in dying: Nonmaleficence

-ODE/ODEH involves two distinct stakeholder parties.
-The patient (donor) care community and the transplant (recipient) care community.
+ODE/ODEH involves two distinct stakeholder parties. the patient (donor) care community and the transplant (recipient) care community.
 The patient care community (GPs, MAiD providers, family) aims for an optimal end-of-life experience for the sick and suffering patient with the least possible discomfort.
 The transplant care community aims at helping the recipient with failing organs.
 These different perspectives require strict measures to safeguard sick patients’ interests and protect them from harm.
 Both Dutch and Canadian legislation stresses the importance of an autonomous, voluntary decision to undergo ODE/ODEH and the separation of the request for MAiD, which should precede the organ donation request according to Eurotransplant's policy rule on ODE/ODEH.
 Reflecting the added importance of avoiding any perceived pressure, the Dutch guideline contains a further recommendation for a "patient-initiated request” approach regarding ODE/ODEH.

 Ensuring nonmaleficence to patients includes generally accepted ethical rules of organ donation programs like the “dead donor rule”.
 The patient must be deceased before organ procurement is started.
 In the case of ODE/ODEH, this means that the heart must have stopped beating for 5 minutes.

 Furthermore, nonmaleficence due care for the treating physician includes protecting the patient from the additional burden, which is particularly important due to the vulnerable state of most patients who request MAiD.
 ODEH is a further step in this direction.
 A final issue is that healthcare workers may have conscientious objections.
 Most regulatory bodies in the countries where MAiD is performed have policies that cover this subject.

+Potential vulnerabilities and opportunities related to the limits of reliably assessing consciousness in critically ill, behaviorally unresponsive patients undergoing controlled organ donation after circulatory determination of death have been identified, and neurologically informed safeguards have been advanced, recognizing potential for self-fulfilling prophecy and premature withdrawal of life-sustaining treatment.